 - Earning more money: Your salary is more likely to rise if you move from an RN role to that of a family nurse practitioner, for example.

 - Attaining an in-demand job: There is a great need for some positions that require a master’s degree.
-According to the Bureau of Labor Statistics (BLS), there is a predicted 52% growth for nurse practitioners from 2019-2029which is well above the national average.
+According to the Bureau of Labor Statistics (BLS), there is a predicted 52% growth for nurse practitioners from 2020-2030 which is well above the national average.

 While the exact time that it takes to complete your MSN varies according to specialization, you can generally complete your MSN in about 2 years or less.
 If you are interested in later earning your DNP, you usually need to already possess your MSN.